QuickStart Mainframe Automation

 • Understand how this might be used in Git

-• Identify the use of Test Modeller's Test Plan feature
+• Identify the use of Quality Modeller's Test Plan feature

 • See the use of Framework in the CI/CD Pipeline